topcoder-platform/topcoder-x-ui/src/assets/WorkingWithTickets.md

 - If an assigned task is not done in 24 hours, you will need to explain why it is not completed as a comment on the ticket.

-- You can ask questions directly on the GitLab ticket.
+- You can ask questions directly on the Gitlab / Github ticket.

-### ANYONE NOT FOLLOWING THE RULES ABOVE WILL BE WARNED AND POTENTIALLY LOSE THEIR GITLAB ACCESS!
+### ANYONE NOT FOLLOWING THE RULES ABOVE WILL BE WARNED AND POTENTIALLY LOSE THEIR GIT ACCESS!